BrindleDigital/rentfetch/readme.txt

 == Changelog ==

+= 0.14.4 =

+* Fixing a php notice when there are no properties on the main search ($filtered_beds array is not an array).
+* Updating the display of rent values on all three levels.
+For properties and floorplans, giving them an option to show range or minimum.
+For units, we're just showing minimum, as some APIs (RealPage) don't give reliable max values.

 = 0.14.3 =

 * Fixing a bug with the [rentfetch_properties] shortcode that was resetting the posts_per_page to -1 in all cases.